 The best way to prevent exposure to airborne substances is to prevent their escape into the working atmosphere by use of fume hoods and other adequate ventilation devices.
 Operations such as chemical reactions, heating or evaporating solvents, and transfer of chemicals from one container to another should be performed in a fume hood when there is a reasonable potential for hazardous material exposure.
-Fume hoods should be kept clean and clear of items that impede proper air flow and normal operation.
-Environmental Health and Safety shall evaluate and certify fume hoods annually.
+Fume hoods should be kept clean and clear of items that impede air flow and normal operation of the fume hood.
+The Environmental Health and Safety shall evaluate and certify fume hoods annually.